+Curriculum Intent

-Curriculum Intent The student success that we celebrate in Art is achieved through inspiring and challenging lessons, equipping students with the knowledge and skills required to work creatively and independently.
-Students gain a firm understanding by investigating a range of art movement works and art produced by other artists and designers.
-They are taught how to control a range of materials through specific tasks.
+Art is created through inspiring and challenging lessons, equipping students with the knowledge and skills required to work creatively and independently.
+Students gain a firm understanding by investigating a range of art movements, artists and designers.

+Students are taught how to control a range of materials through specific tasks.
+Recording and experimenting with ideas through drawing.
+Further developing some of the following media areas: painting, textile art, photography, printmaking, mixed media.
 We encourage our students to experiment, invent and create their own works of art.

 Our curriculum empowers students to develop as artists by working on individual pieces, enabling students to become independent and creative.
 We aim to ensure that students value the role of art in the wider community and are confident to use the skills they develop to get involved in activities that enrich themselves and their communities.